krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     (for example, when converting ``rcmd.hostname`` to
     ``host/hostname.domain``).

+**http_anchors**
+    When KDCs and kpasswd servers are accessed through HTTPS proxies, this tag can be used to specify the location of the CA certificate which should be trusted to issue the certificate for a proxy server.
+If left unspecified, the system-wide default set of CA certificates is used.

+    The syntax for values is similar to that of values for the **pkinit_anchors** tag:

+    **FILE:** *filename*

+    *filename* is assumed to be the name of an OpenSSL-style ca-bundle file.

+    **DIR:** *dirname*

+    *dirname* is assumed to be an directory which contains CA certificates.
+    All files in the directory will be examined; if they contain certificates (in PEM format), they will be used.

+    **ENV:** *envvar*

+    *envvar* specifies the name of an environment variable which has been set to a value conforming to one of the previous values.
+For example, ``ENV:X509_PROXY_CA``, where environment variable ``X509_PROXY_CA`` has
+    been set to ``FILE:/tmp/my_proxy.pem``.

 **kdc**
     The name or address of a host running a KDC for that realm.
 An optional port number, separated from the hostname by a colon, may